Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach: Data Preparation

-\subsection{Data preparation}
+\section{Data Preparation}

 In this work, three datasets were generated.
 The first dataset contains GW signals and noise.
 The second includes GW signals, noise, and glitches.
-The third one is the long-duration data consisting of a one-week recording with randomly injected GW signals.
+The third one is the long-duration data consisting of one week of data with randomly injected GW signals.
 Our focus is solely on the GW signals from the BBH mergers.

-\subsubsection{Dataset 1}
+\subsection{Dataset 1}

-The dataset 1 was generated by the open-source project \textbf{ggwd} by Gebhard et al.~\cite{2019PhRvD.100f3015G}, which can generate synthetic GW signals with a real LIGO recording.
+The dataset 1 was generated by the open-source project \textbf{ggwd} by Gebhard et al.~\cite{2019PhRvD.100f3015G}, which can generate synthetic GW signals with a real LIGO data.
 This dataset contains two classes data, simulated BBH GW signals and pure noise, all the data with different GPS time.
 The sampling rate of the dataset is 4096~Hz and the duration is 8 seconds.
-All the simulated GW signals include the inspiral, merger and ringdown phase, the merge phase locates at the 5.5s.
+All the simulated GW signals include the inspiral, merger, and ringdown phases, with the merger occurring at 5.5 s.
 The synthetic signal can be described simply as

 where $n(t)$ is the background noise, $h(t)$ is the simulated GW waveform, and $\alpha$ is the scale factor that decides the injection SNR of this synthetic signal.
-The background noise is the first observing run (O1) recording of LIGO.
+The background noise is the first observing run (O1) data of LIGO excluding known GW events, and has passed standard data quality checks, ensuring its suitability for GW analysis~\cite{2016CQGra..33m4001A}.
 The GW waveforms are simulated by the effective-one-body model \textbf{SEOBNRv4}~\cite{Bohe:2016gbL}, and the parameters are randomly sampled in the given interval.
 The masses of black holes are in the range of $(5M_{\odot },80M_{\odot })$, the $z$-components of the spin of the merging black holes in $(0,0.998)$, the polarization angles in $(0,2\pi)$.
 The values of coalescence phase and inclination angle are sampled jointly from a uniform distribution over a sphere.
 The values of the right ascension and the declination are sampled together from a uniform distribution over the sky.
 The distance between the detectors and the source is fixed at 100 Mpc.
 The injection SNR is randomly sampled from the range $(5,20)$ to rescale the waveform by the scale factor, indicating that the source appears to move closer or farther from the detectors~\cite{2019PhRvD.100f3015G}.